UNIS-UN Conference: Organization

-The UNIS-UN Organizing Committee is split up into several committees (Visiting Schools, Finance and Resource, Tech, Public Information & Communications, Debate, Editing, and Speakers) to ease the organization process.
+The UNIS-UN Organizing Committee is split up into several committees (Visiting Schools, Finance, Tech, Logistics, Editing, and Speakers) to ease the organization process.
 Visiting Schools is in charge of organizing the students visiting from abroad.
-Finance and Resources buys merchandise for the attendees to purchase.
-Technology organizes any technological feats, like presentations for the speakers.
-PIC/PR & Communications deals with advertising the conference throughout UNIS, and Debate sorts out the student and speaker debates.
-Editing edits the articles for the Working Paper, and Speakers finds people to speak at the conference.
+Finance manages the budget and buys merchandise for the attendees to purchase.
+Technology organizes any technological components, like presentations for the speakers and liaising with UN staff.
+Logistics organizes the Day of Cultural Exchange, which includes workshops, the Cultural Showcase, and a welcome dinner the day before the conference.
+Editing edits the articles for the Working Paper, and Speakers finds people to speak at the conference and organizes the debates.
 Each committee is headed by one or two students (usually juniors and seniors).
-These committee heads make up the UNIS-UN Executive Committee; however, there are a select few students who are not the heads of the commissions but are prominent members of the commissions.
+These committee heads make up the UNIS-UN Executive Committee (ExComm); however, there are a select few students who are not the heads of the commissions but are prominent members of the committees.

-Preparations for the conference are begun nearly a year in advance and include finding and researching a topic of global relevance, drawing up a list of speakers, inviting several hundred students from schools all over the world, and compiling a Working Paper of articles pertaining to the topic written and edited by members of the UNIS-UN Committee.
-The conference is broadcast live on the Internet, via a web stream on the UNIS-UN website.
+Preparations for the conference are begun nearly a year in advance and include finding and researching a topic of global relevance, drawing up a list of speakers, inviting several hundred students from schools all over the world, and compiling a Working Paper of articles pertaining to the topic written and edited by members of the UNIS-UN Editing ExComm.
+The conference is broadcast live on UN Web TV.